Hatred (video game): Pre-release

 Several video game press outlets responded negatively to the game's announcement trailer, particularly in condemnation of its "portrayal of wanton violence".
 Polygon's Colin Campbell wrote that the site's staff responded to the game's first trailer "with genuine revulsion".
 They described the trailer as "grisly", "extremely violent, and very tacky".
 PC Magazine's David Murphy wrote to "get ready for the backlash about the ultra-violent shooter ... if this game is ever released".
 He compared the game to Manhunt, Postal, and Mortal Kombat—other video games considered controversial for their amount of violence—and felt that Hatred "will generate just as much controversy".
 The trailer attracted defense of the game's right to freedom of expression, but Polygon reported that no outlet requested censorship of the game.

-Rafał Pankowski, sociologist and co-founder of the "Never Again" Association, analyzed the political associations of the development team, which according to Pankowski shows many connections to the radical right which are troubling.
+Rafał Pankowski, sociologist and co-founder of the "Never Again" Association, analyzed the political associations of the development team, which according to Pankowski shows many connections to the radical right.

 Polygon's Ben Kuchera wrote that the trailer was a "rhetorical failure" in that it attempted to shock viewers, but ultimately reflected the 1990s "shock culture" aesthetic.
 In response, Zieliński said that the trailer's "so called 'shock tactic' [did] its job very well", and added that the industry reaction to the trailer reflected the political correctness—"the way we are told and taught to think"—that the game's existence sought to oppose.
 When questioned about links between the company and the right-wing nationalist group Polska Liga Obrony (Polish Defence League) based on a public Facebook like, Destructive Creations responded that they did not support the organization, were against "totalitarian ideologies", and appreciated the publicity despite its malevolence.

 The second trailer, titled Devastation, received similar criticism, with Polygon calling it "just as vicious and cynical as the first trailer".
 The Guardian, Rock, Paper, Shotgun and Kotaku described Hatred as a "mass murder simulator".